In my books, old men turn into trees, heroes fly without wings and werewolves haunt forbidden forests. This is wild magic…

 Writing for children:

-I especially like to write magic/fantasy and have five books currently in print: Barkbelly, Snowbone, Wild Magic, Jaco the Leek and Jack’s Diamond.
+I especially like to write magic/fantasy and have seven books currently in print: Barkbelly, Snowbone, Wild Magic, Jaco the Leek, The Hairy Marys, Jack’s Diamond and Breathe.

 My much-loved picture book for little ones, By Lantern Light, is sadly only available pre-owned now.

-I have a poem in a new Bloomsbury children’s anthology about food being published in 2018.
+I have a poem in Midnight Feasts – a new Bloomsbury children’s anthology about food being published in autumn 2018.